danielcbit/apcctrl/doc/manual/manual.rst

 You should get something similar to the screen shot shown below.

-If you wish additional control over the colors, type faces, and sizes of the multimon output, you may simply edit the apcupsd.css file to specify the styles you prefer.
+If you wish additional control over the colors, type faces, and sizes of the multimon output, you may simply edit the apcctrl.css file to specify the styles you prefer.

 Using the CGI Programs on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CGI programs compiled for Windows are included in the Windows package
-starting with apcupsd-3.14.7.
+starting with apcctrl-3.14.7.

 The CGI programs included with the Windows package are intended
 to be run on Windows.
 If your web server is running on Linux or another